 Use Interactive Modeling to teach academic and social skills, routines, transitions, use of materials—any behavior, skill, or routine that needs to be done in a specific way.
 When teachers use this technique, children quickly learn exactly what to do, and they remember better.
 You’ll spend less time reteaching, and your students will spend more time learning.

-See for yourself: Here are 7 short videos showing Interactive Modeling lessons in real elementary classrooms!
+See for yourself: Check out these short videos showing Interactive Modeling lessons in real elementary classrooms!